Ireland

 The members of the Judicial Studies Committee are taken from each of the five court jurisdictions in Ireland and are:

-– Ms Justice Mary Rose Gearty, Director of Judicial Studies
+• Mr Justice Peter Charleton, Director of Judicial Studies

-The Council is in the process of developing its premises in Green Street Courthouse to provide a dedicated training venue, equipped with the facilities required to provide a modern and professional judicial training function.
+The Judicial Council premises is located in Green Street Courthouse, where a dedicated training venue is under development to support a modern and professional judicial training function.

 Contact